realworldbuilder/tigerTalk/README.md

 - [ ] Keep recording for future playback and display it on the page somewhere
 - [ ] Animate the orange microphone to be in sync with your voice
 - [ ] Store completed action items for the future instead of fully deleting them
-- [ ] Make text/images in the landing page smaller to account for multiple screen sizes.
 - [ ] Make the search experience a little smoother overall by searching automatically on entering text
 - [ ] Be able to have this as a PWA if there's an easy step to do that
-- [ ] Prompt engineer the summary a little more to be more useful than what's currently displaying
+- [ ] Prompt engineer the summary a little more to be useful for construction reports
 - [ ] Add a Notion integration to be able to get the transcript + summary + action items on there
-- [ ] UI updates to make it look a little nicer based on Youssef's redesign
+- [ ] UI updates to make it look a little nicer with cowboy-themed elements
 - [ ] Be able to edit action items after the fact and set a due date for them
 - [ ] Account for layout shift on the dashboard page when refreshing – show a loading state on content?
 - [ ] Make action items animate out + make checkbox rounded + add a little check icon on hover